davnicwil/react-frontload/README.md

   <div>{props.data ? `Loaded: ${props.data}` : 'Loading...'}</div>
 )

-// the function which loads data into the component
+// the function which loads data into the component - returns an EMPTY Promise
+// that resolves when all data is loaded - frontload does NOT pass through any
+// props to the component, it's just responsible for data loading - you should
-// returns a Promise that resolves when all data is loaded const frontloadFunction = async (props) => {
+// use a state manager to handle connecting state to your component const frontloadFunction = async (props) => {
   const data = await api.loadData()
   props.stateManager.updateState(data) // e.g. redux dispatch